 You also imply that God does not literally know everything.
 According to your model of Jacob’s latter, angels are the one carrying tidings to Him so He will be informed of prayers, behaviors, and all detailed records they carry.

 I believe that God knows everything.
-I also know that the way He has revealed that He knows everything is through the network of angels that He has set up.
-I can’t speculate in this matter.
-I’m trying to go by what God has revealed to us and to our children.
+I also know that one of the ways He has revealed to us that He knows everything is through the network of angels that He has set up.
+In the coming judgment, angels will be able to testify as witnesses that they were involved in all matters of our salvation with at least two or three witnesses.

 According to Webster’s 1828, recount means, “To relate in detail; to recite; to tell or narrate the particulars; to rehearse” (http://webstersdictionary1828.com/Dictionary/recount).